lu-cs-sde/JFeature/README.md

 With **JFeature** you can:
   - Analyise and get insight of your own project
   - Analyses corpora and get insight of the each single project in the corups
-  - Perform longitudinal studies (studis over time) of Java projects.
+  - Perform longitudinal studies (studies over time) of Java projects.

+# Reusability
+In the paper  __[JFeature: Know Your Corpus](https://github.com/lu-cs-sde/JFeature/blob/main/preprint.pdf)__, Section IV and Section V we discuss how JFeature can be extended and reused for several different purpose.

 # Get the JFeature artifact